An unplanned little break

 Detours can bring some spices to the sauce

 Just before leaving Cahors we went to a wine shop selling exclusively Château Lagrezette wines.
 We bought 3-4 bottles and then left town.
 About 15 minutes on the road we see indication for Château Lagrezette vineyards.
-Why not stop by and see how it is.3 That was the right decision.
+Why not stop by and see how it is (I have a small passion for vineyards.
+People there work hard and produce something made with passion.
+There is something noble in that.
+Just like any handcrafted things.
+Also, vineyards offer such a beautiful vista, they're usually quiet, vast and fragile at the same time.
+These "artisans" have all my respect).
+That was the right decision.
 The time we spent there was more than worth.
 We tasted four different wines and ordered many bottles to be delivered at home.
 The lady who helped us was very kind and passionate, we learned a lot in just one hour and even had a chance to go in the cellar and visit the installations.
 The site went through huge modifications in 1992, they actually digged in the mountain to build the structure and then covered everything back.
-From the outside you don’t realise how big this is.
+From the outside you don't realize how big this is.
 Again, going out of the way is often a good idea.

 Sometimes the sauce is too spicy